 At 29, he is currently the youngest Member of Parliament, and the youngest ever Liberal Senator.
 He is chair of the Senate Finance and Public Administration Legislation Committee.
 Previously, he was chair of the Environment and Communications Legislation Committee.
 James is co-chair of the Parliamentary Friends of Museums, Libraries and Galleries.
-He is also deputy chair of the Modest Members Society, a group of free market Coalition MPs.
+He is also deputy chair of the Modest Members Society, a group of Coalition MPs dedicated to economic freedom.

 James has been a member of the Liberal Party since age 17 and is a former President of the Victorian Young Liberals.

 James is a member of the Richmond Football Club and lives with his wife Lydia and their Cavoodle Archie in Melbourne.